-Sean is the architect of a $60 million science filmmaking initiative at HHMI.
+Sean is the architect and Executive Director of HHMI’s Tangled Bank Studios.
 Born out of the conviction that film remains the most powerful medium for bringing ideas, knowledge, and stories to life, this endeavor aims to bring great stories about science and scientists to both general audiences and students in the classroom.

 There are two main prongs to film production at HHMI.
 To produce feature films for television and large-screens, HHMI founded its own production company, Tangled Bank Studios.
 Tangled Bank’s first feature documentaries aired in 2014 including: the three-part PBS special Your Inner Fish, based on Neil Shubin’s best-selling book; Vaccines: Callling the Shots (NOVA ,PBS); and Mass Extinction: Life at the Brink (Smithsonian Channel).
 More recent films include The Farthest (2017, PBS), the story of the epic Voyager mission to the outer planets and beyond, Amazon Adventure (2017, IMAX), the story of Henry Walter Bates' exploration of the Amazon in the mid-19th century, The Lucky Specials (2017), Spillover; Zika, Ebola & Beyond (2016, PBS), and Can Alzheimer's Be Stopped (2016, NOVA, PBS).

 To produce short films for the classroom, HHMI’s long-established Educational Resources Group works with highly accomplished filmmakers to produce films that tell engaging stories while presenting content central to science curricula.
 The films are distributed for free for downloading, streaming, and on DVD, as are teacher resources for each scientific story.